smolamarcin/battleship/README.md

     Players alternate turns calling "shots" at the other player's ships, and the objective of the game is to destroy the opponent's fleet.
 ## Gameplay
-    In the initial screen you should enter the address (IP in version 4) you want to connect to.
+    In the initial screen you should enter the address (IPv4) you want to connect to.

-    At the beginning of the game, you must set your ships in following order: one 4-mast ship, two 3-mast ships, three 2-mast ships, four 1-mast ship.
+    At the beginning of the game, you are supposed to set your ships in following order: one 4-mast ship, two 3-mast ships, three 2-mast ships, four 1-mast ship.

     You can choose orientation of your ship.